tideflow-io/tideflow-docs/docs/sysadmin-deploying-docker.md

 - `-p 80:3000` This exposes the port 80 in your server, to the port 3000 in the docker container.
 3000 is the default port that Tideflow's server listens on. `-p host:container`.
 [more info](https://docs.docker.com/engine/reference/run/#expose-incoming-ports)
-- `-p 1337:1337` This exposes the port 1337 to the 1337 in the container.
-This is required to connect Tideflow's agent.
-[More info](/docs/services-agent).
 - `-e ROOT_URL` Specifies on which URL Tideflow will be running at.
 - `-e MONGO_URL` The URL of your MongoDB deployment.
 Please note that you can and should also use `MONGO_OPLOG_URL` if your MongoDB is a replica set.
 This